aaagab/nargs/developer.md

 - **Generic Package Manager (GPM)**: References to the Generic Package Manager can be found throughout this documentation.
 The Generic Package Manager is an ongoing project that is not available publicly yet.
 For instance `gpm.json` file refers to main configuration file from package managed by the Generic Package Manager.
 The import statement `from ..gpks.nargs import Nargs` is also related to GPM.
 Nargs is a standalone module and does not need the Generic Package Manager, however Nargs Module is needed in order to continue the Generic Package Manager development.
 - **developer**: Developer user who creates a program that uses Nargs as a module.
 - **end-user**: User who interacts on the command-line with a program using Nargs module.
-- **fork**: To fork means to divide into two or more branches. `_fork` is an argument definition property that authorizes or denies the argument to have more than one branch.
+- **fork**: To fork means to divide into two or more branches. `_repeat="fork"` is an argument definition property that authorizes the argument to have more than one branch.
 - **maintainer**: User in charge of developing and maintaining Nargs software.
 - **Host Program**: Program created by developer that imports Nargs as a module.
-- **arguments**: In code arguments are objects from Nargs CliArg class.
-In definition arguments are tree nodes with properties and child arguments.
-On the command-line arguments are selected by typing their aliases.
+- **arguments**: In code context `arguments` are objects from Nargs CliArg class.
+In definition context `arguments` are tree nodes with properties and child arguments.
+On the command-line context `arguments` are selected by typing their aliases.
-- **arguments node level**: Arguments are defined with a tree structure where executable (i.e.: `main.py`) is generally the root argument.
+- **arguments node level**: Arguments are defined with a tree structure where executable (i.e.: `main.py`) is the root argument.
 Nested arguments can be defined at will from the root argument.
 Each argument is on a node level.
 Root argument is node level 1, then its children are on node level 2, and node level continues incrementing if more children of children are added.
 - **arguments aliases**: End-user calls arguments on the command-line with arguments' aliases.
 For a given argument `arg_one` aliases may be `--arg-one, -a, argone, arg-one`.
-Arguments' aliases are only unique at their node level.
+Argument's aliases are only unique among siblings arguments aliases.
 - **arguments names**: An argument name is a string chosen by developer to identify an argument at the argument's node level in the arguments' definition tree.
-An argument's name is unique at its node level between siblings' arguments names.
+An argument's name is unique among siblings arguments names.
 Argument's name is later used in code by developer to set program's logic.
 - **arguments branches**: An argument's branch consists of both the argument and all its children.
 A new argument's branch consists of both a new instance of the argument and new instances of its children.
 Argument's branches are independent.
 It means that when an argument's branch is modified, it does not modify any other branches of the same argument.
 - **command-line**: It is the end-user's terminal command-line from `sys.argv`, developer providing a command-line string with Nargs get_args `cmd` option, or end-user providing a command-line with Nargs built-in `cmd` argument value.
 - **Nargs Arguments' contexts**: